volcomism/Lobby-App/README.md

 $ sudo stop lobby
 ```

+When running as a daemon, the app will log various events into this file:
+/var/log/lobby-app.log

-Setting the time zone on Debian-based systems
+Setting the Time Zone on Debian-based Systems
 ---------------------------------------------

 On Debian-based systems (such as Ubuntu Linux), you may have to set the time